Stratio/cassandra-lucene-index/doc/documentation.rst

 This offers a good balance between the advantages of both syntaxes.

+Cassandra only allows one per-row index per table, whereas there is no limit for the number of per-column indexes that a table can have.
+So, an additional benefit of creating indexes over dummy columns is that you can have multiple Lucene indexes per table, as long as they are considered per-column indexes.

 All the examples in this document use the new syntax, but all of them can be written in the old way.

 Example